jtulip/ITC205-demo/readme.txt

-this is the initial readme file
+this is the initial readme file as mofified by jane